 In the United States hospital, medicine is one of the rapidly expanding specialties, with 50,000 plus hospitalists.
 A hospitalist can work in both post-acute care (PAC) as well as in hospitals.
-As far as hospitalized patients are concerned, medical coding is quite difficult for them owing to their critical conditions.
-One the other hand, it is simpler for those who are cared for by practitioners in different specialties like outpatients.
+As far as hospitalized patients are concerned, Coding and Billing for Hospitalists is quite difficult.
+On the other hand, it is simpler for those who are cared for by practitioners in different specialties like outpatients.

 There are about three significant elements in the documentation of the initial hospital visit.
 The elements are medical-decision-making, physical examination, and history.
 To bypass down-coding the physician should make sure thorough documentation of histories and systems like a family history of patients and others.